Unicode: Precomposed vis-à-vis composite characters

 An example of this arises with the Korean alphabet Hangul: Unicode provides a mechanism for composing Hangul syllables from their individual Hangul Jamo subcomponents.
 However, it also provides 11172 combinations of precomposed syllables made from the most common jamo.

+The standard DIN 91379 (Unicode subset for Europe) contains a number sequences of letters and diacritic signs where no precomposed character exists.See the entries in file latin_list_1.3.txt marked with seq in DIN 91379 Characters and Sequences.

 CJK characters presently only have codes for uncomposable radicals and precomposed forms.
 Most Han characters have either been intentionally composed from, or reconstructed as compositions of, simpler orthographic elements called radicals, so in principle Unicode could have enabled their composition as it did with Hangul.
 While this could have greatly reduced the number of required code points, as well as allowing the algorithmic synthesis of many arbitrary new characters, the complexities of character etymologies and the post-hoc nature of radical systems add immense complexity to the proposal.
 Indeed, attempts to design CJK encodings on the basis of composing radicals have been met with difficulties resulting from the reality that Chinese characters do not decompose as simply or as regularly as Hangul does.

 The CJK Radicals Supplement block is assigned to the range –, and the Kangxi radicals are assigned to –.
 The Ideographic Description Sequences block covers the range –, but The Unicode Standard warns against using its characters as an alternate representation for characters encoded elsewhere: